openHPI/xikolo-learnanalytics/README.md

 * `bundle exec rake sidekiq:clear`
 * `bundle exec rake msgr:drain`

-## Lanalytics Data Processing Library
+## Lanalytics Event Processing Library

 Most of the code for the processing can be found in the folder `lib/lanalytics/processing/`.